Dallas Mavericks vs Golden State Warriors Odds, Line, Picks and Prediction | 2022 NBA Playoffs

-The Golden State Warriors host the Dallas Mavericks in Game 1 of the Western Conference finals.
+The Dallas Mavericks and Golden State Warriors play Game 2 of the Western Conference finals tonight in San Francisco.

-The Mavericks are underdogs once again as they enter this series against Golden State.
-They took care of the Utah Jazz with Luka Doncic missing half the games and they had their way with Phoenix in the conference semifinals.

-But will this David be able to overcome Goliath to make it to the finals?
+The Warriors took Game 1 in extraordinary fashion, demolishing the Mavericks 112-87.
+It's been evident that Luka Doncic just needs to be shut down to stop the Mavericks, but no one has been able to do that until now.

 Dallas Mavericks vs Golden State Warriors Match Details